1/4 Zip Windbreaker Pullover: Shell, Windshirt & Golf Fit Guide

 These are not exactly the same product.

 A shell for golf teams may need more shoulder mobility and logo consistency.
 A resort retail style may need cleaner finishing and a better handfeel.
 A promotional windbreaker may focus more on cost, packability, and simple branding.
-A premium golf shell may need stretch woven fabric, a cleaner collar, and better movement during the swing.
+A premium golf windshirt may need stretch woven fabric, a cleaner collar, and better movement during the swing.

 So before asking for “a 1/4 zip windbreaker,” the better question is: